rmusteikis/utility-functions/README.md

-A collection of utility functions!
+A collection of utility functions

 ## Installation and Setup
 ### Step 1: clone the repo